River Season starts 16th June

 • a military crossing

-• a centre of engineering innovation
+• a center of engineering innovation

 The River Severn’s Welsh name — Afon Hafren — comes from an ancient legend surrounding Hafren or Sabrina, a mythical princess said to have drowned in the river.